AndroidTestBugReport/ReCDroid/README.md

 ## 1. Usage:
 ### (1) Find specific crash.
-ReCDRoid stops when it has triggered a specific crash which matchs the provided error message.
+ReCDRoid stops when it has triggered a specific crash which matches the provided error message.
 `Input`: An android bug report, related apk, related error message.

-`Exploration`: Using NLP to process bug report and DFS to seach the specifc crash.
+`Exploration`: Using NLP to process bug report and DFS to search the specific crash.

 `Output`: A test case which can trigger crash with the input error message.